 Benjamin R. Merrill is a member of BrownWinick and currently serves as Co-Chair of the firm's Litigation practice group.
 Ben practices primarily in the area of litigation.
-Ben represents clients in various levels of litigation, including federal, state, and administrative proceedings in all areas of business litigation, workers’ compensation, employment and labor law, construction law and agribusiness.
+Ben represents clients in various levels of litigation, including federal, state, and administrative proceedings in all areas of business litigation, workers’ compensation, medical malpractice, employment and labor law, construction law and agribusiness.

 Ben is a member of the Polk County and Iowa State Bar Associations.
 Ben was admitted to the Iowa Bar in 2008.
 He is also licensed to practice in the United States District Court for the Northern and Southern Districts of Iowa, as well as the United States Tax Court.

 After growing up in the Des Moines area, Ben graduated from Saint John’s University in Collegeville, Minnesota.
 He received his B.A. in Political Science, with Minors in French and Economics, in 2005.
 Prior to law school, Ben worked as an intern at the Department of Justice in Washington, D.C. in the Office of Justice Programs and Office of Communications.
 Ben received his J.D. in 2008, with honors, from Drake University Law School.
 During law school, Ben was Editor-in-Chief of the Drake Journal of Agriculture Law from 2007-2008 and an Editorial Staff Member from 2006-2007.
 He was active with the International Law Society, Environmental Law Society, and the Delta Theta Phi Law Fraternity.
 In the Spring of 2008, Ben was published in the Drake Journal of Agricultural Law for his article regarding federal regulation of animal feeding operations.
 Upon graduation from law school, Ben worked as a judicial law clerk for the Eighth Judicial District of Iowa.

 Ben is a graduate of the Ankeny Leadership Institute, Class of 2016-2017.